AlexBelin/Radio-to-Rate-Stars/README.md

 **Pay attention**
 Each radio group wrapper must have an id
-Each id must be targeted by a separate instance
+Each id must be targeted by a separate js instance